Parents and carers have appeal rights in certain areas of educational law as follows:

 Appeals in relation to co-ordinated support plans are heard by the Additional Support Needs Tribunal Scotland.

-Timescales
+Timescales for appeals

-- the appeals committee must acknowledge receipt of an appeal reference within five working days
+The appeals committee must acknowledge receipt of an appeal reference within five working days.

 Additional support for learning tribunals